Tired of last-minute shopping? It’s time to start a gift closet

 A well-stocked gift closet typically includes a variety of items suitable for different people and occasions.
 It's important to maintain versatility.
 Focus on generic but desirable items that can work for a variety of people.
 I always recommend:

-• Gift cards or gift certificates: Gift cards and gift certificates make great gift ideas.
+- Gift cards, gift certificates or concert tickets: Gift cards and gift certificates make great gift ideas.
 Think places like Amazon, Target or Starbucks.
-In addition, many restaurants and retailers offer great gift card promotions throughout the year, so be sure to grab them during those times.
+In addition, concert and sporting event tickets also make a fabulous gift idea, and they will be sure to make for the most memorable experiences.

 Gift ideas for anyone on your list